iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 The package for the current platform will be built into the folder specified in the configuration (creating a subfolder in the RS DLC folder is recommended).
 Generation of DD levels may be disabled and the App ID can be changed to a custom one.

-- If RS is running, new packages will be created that have a different DLC key and arrangement IDs, with the version in the song title.
+- If RS is running, new packages will be created that have a different DLC key and arrangement IDs, with a version number in the song title.
 This allows you to load a new test version into the game by triggering the DLC enumeration.
 - If RS is not running, any previous test builds for the project will be replaced with a single package.

 ### Release Build